 Internationalisation

+The module intrinsically has an international focus, where various international perspectives will be considered when interpreting and evaluating academic texts related to topics in Humanities and Social Sciences.

 FACULTIES SUPPORT OFFICE USE ONLY

 Revision record – all revisions must be recorded in the grid and full details of the change retained in the appropriate committee records.